blxyon/learningMatches/UPCOMING-UPDATES.md

 # Updates

+1. All time reminders- being displayed in blue and having a listener for the change in year to all time
-1. Reminders manager functionality enhancing
+1. Reminders manager functionality enhancing in general
 1. Floating point measurements
 1. Statistics
 1. Graph representation for the relevant statistics